subhh/libconnect/README.md

         - List:
             - Fixed links to top databases
         - Miniform:
             - Fixed Error in new in subject.
+            - Sorting and filter by access is temporarily deactivated
     - EZB:
         - Detail:
             - Access conditions added